Islandora/documentation/docs/user-documentation/resource-nodes.md

 The model for exactly what constitutes an object in Islandora is flexible and can be adapted to the needs of specific users.
 For example, the Islandora Defaults configuration considers an object as a resource node of the type "Repository Item"  which contains descriptive metadata about the object.
 Attached to that Node are one or more Media, each representing a file that is part of this object, such as "Original File", "Thumbnail", "Preservation Master", etc. With this model, every original file uploaded into Islandora has its own resource node.

-Multi-file Media configurations also attach Media to a parent node, but allow for that node to be represened by multiple "Original File"s.
+Multi-file Media configurations also attach Media to a parent node, but allow for that node to be represented by multiple "Original File"s.
 In this model, a Media contains the original file as well as any derivative files created from it (thumbnail, service file, etc.).

 For an example of where these two different approaches could apply, the basic configuration might make sense for a book that has rich page-level metadata, so that each page would be its own Node with its own metadata record; the multi-file media configuration might be a better fit for a book that does not have page-level metadata (except an ordering or page numbers), so that each Media would represent one page, and all pages (Media) would be attached to a single parent Node/metadata record for the entire book.